jmcnamara/rust_xlsxwriter/README.md

 <img src="https://rustxlsxwriter.github.io/images/demo.png">

-The `rust_xlsxwriter` library can be used to write text, numbers, dates and formulas to multiple worksheets in a new Excel 2007+ xlsx file.
-It has a focus on performance and on fidelity with the file format created by Excel.
+The `rust_xlsxwriter` library can be used to write text, numbers, dates, and formulas to multiple worksheets in a new Excel 2007+ xlsx file.
+It focuses on performance and fidelity with the file format created by Excel.
 It cannot be used to modify an existing file.

 ## Example